 Today I’m going to be wearing two hats, of the figurative variety.
-I’m doing some duel reader’s advisory: librarian and blogger.
+I’m doing some duel reader’s advisory: the librarian and the blogger.
+Are you a LOTR fan?
+Let’s talk about books like Lord of the Rings!

 First let’s talk about Lord of the Rings